Microbiology, safety, techniques, yoghurts. School Science Lessons

 See diagram 9.4.12: Food preservation experiment.

-1. Heat 3 teaspoonfuls of live yoghurt (not pasteurized and containing no preservatives) in a beaker until bubbles form.
+1. To prepare yoghurt, heat 3 teaspoonfuls of live yoghurt (not pasteurized and containing no preservatives) in a beaker until bubbles form.

 Leave to cool, and label as "heated yoghurt".